-It is common sense that when you walk your dog it can make for good exercise.
+It is common sense that when you walk your dog, it can make for good exercise.
 However, there are more benefits to grabbing a leash and heading outdoors with your dog.
-For ‘Walk Your Dog Month’ in January, we’re sharing with you reasons why it is important to walk your dog.
+For ‘Walk Your Dog Month’ in January, we are sharing reasons why it is important to walk your dog.

 7 reasons to walk your dog: